abrar997/Task-4/README.md

 - **Footer contact form** : styled using Bootstrap's grid system for a modern lock

+## Creativity

+- add image to articles with lazy loading

 ## License

 Feel free to use .